MIC-DKFZ/nnUNet/readme.md

 All nnU-Net commands have a `-h` option which gives information on how to use them.

+A typical installation of nnU-Net can be completed in less than 5 minutes.
+If pytorch needs to be compiled from source (which is what we currently recommend when using Turing GPUs), this can extend to more than an hour.

 # Usage
+To familiarize yourself with nnU-Net we recommend you have a look at the [Examples](#Examples) before you start with your own dataset.

 ## How to run nnU-Net on a new dataset
 Given some dataset, nnU-Net fully automatically configures an entire segmentation pipeline that matches its properties.